canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 It can notify datasource system that the document is ready to be saved (the document on WebCreator will be in PENDING_SAVE status until the operation is finished on datasource side)

-It can also directly send the data to the datasource (depending on the datasource APIs).
+It can also directly send the data to the datasource (depending on the datasource workflow, see section Synchronous calls below).

 *Function signature*

-`save(context: EvConnectorContextDto, id: string, revision: string): Promise<void>;`
+`save(context: EvConnectorContextDto, datasourceObj: EvConnectorObjectDefinition, content?: Readable, assets?: Array<EvConnectorAsset>): Promise<boolean>;`

 *Parameters*

 `context` context of the call (user id, center id...)

-`id` connector document identifier

-`revision` connector document revision number
+`content` the content to save in datasource (if async call, this field is not used.
+See doc).

+`assets` the list of assets attached to this document

+`datasourceObj` the datasource object info to get the file content

 #### save and Done function